xgbuils/iterum/doc/API.md

 ## tap

-Given an iterable and a function, it return an equivalent iterable.
+Given an iterable and a function, it returns an equivalent iterable.
 Function is only useful for debugging and doing side effects.

 If `tap` method or function does not follow the signatures specified below, it throws a `TypeError`.